Giovanna of Savoy: Tsaritsa of Bulgaria

 Giovanna married Tsar Boris III of Bulgaria in the Basilica of St Francis of Assisi, Assisi on 25 October 1930, in a Roman Catholic ceremony, attended by Italian dictator Benito Mussolini.
 Bulgarians deemed her a good match, partly because her mother, Elena of Montenegro, was of Slavic ethnicity.
-At a second ceremony in Sofia, Giovanna (who herself was daughter of a Roman Catholic father and a formerly Orthodox mother) was married in an Eastern Orthodox Church ceremony, bringing her into conflict with the Roman Catholic Church.
+At a second ceremony in Sofia, Giovanna (who herself was the daughter of a Roman Catholic father and a formerly Orthodox mother) was married in an Eastern Orthodox Church ceremony, bringing her into conflict with the Roman Catholic Church.
 Giovanna adopted the Bulgarian version of her name, Ioanna.
 Giovanna knew the Pope's Apostolic Visitor to Bulgaria, Archbishop Angelo Roncalli, the future Pope John XXIII, who was able to help her.
 She and Boris had two children: Marie Louise of Bulgaria, born on 13 January 1933, and Simeon II of Bulgaria, born on 16 June 1937.

 In the years prior to World War II, Tsaritsa Ioanna became heavily involved in charities, including the financing of a children's hospital.
-During the war she counterbalanced her husband consigning Bulgaria to the Axis by obtaining transit visas to enable a number of Jews to escape to Argentina.
+During the war she counterbalanced her husband's consigning of Bulgaria to the Axis by obtaining transit visas to enable a number of Jews to escape to Argentina.
 Tsar Boris also proved less malleable than Hitler had hoped, and following a meeting in Berlin in August 1943, the Tsar became seriously ill and died, aged 49.
 Stress and a heart condition were the official reasons for his death.

-Ioanna's son, Simeon, became the new tsar and a regency was established, led by his uncle Prince Kyril, who was considered more pliable by the Germans.
+Ioanna's son, Simeon, became the new tsar and a regency was established, led by his uncle Prince Kiril, who was considered more pliable by the Germans.

 In the dying days of the Second World War, Bulgaria was occupied by the Soviet Union.
 Prince Kiril was tried by a People's Court and subsequently executed.
-Ioanna and her son Simeon remained under house arrest at Vrana Palace, near Sofia, until 15 September 1946, when the new Communist government gave them 48 hours to leave the country because the state was declared republic after a referendum, although the queen wanted to leave Bulgaria after the execution of Prince Kiril on 1 February 1945.
+Ioanna and her son Simeon remained under house arrest at Vrana Palace, near Sofia, until 15 September 1946, when the new Communist government gave them 48 hours to leave the country because the state was declared a republic after a referendum, although the queen wanted to leave Bulgaria after the execution of Prince Kiril on 1 February 1945.